-One of the most fulfilling things you can do is to raise a dog.
-Many owners will agree.
-In fact, the dog ownership has steadily been rising in the last few decades.
-From the year 2000 to 2017, pet dogs in the United States have increased from 68 million to 90 million dogs.
+One of the most fulfilling events you can have in your life is to raise a dog.
+Most owners will agree.
+In fact, dog ownership has only been rising in the last decades.
+From the year 2000 to 2017, pet dogs in the USA have increased from 68 million to 90 million dogs.

-However, most people that I talk to who are looking to raising a dog are looking specifically at purebred dogs.
-Whether its because they want a “guaranteed look” or think less of mutts, this unfortunate phenomenon is happening.
+But for some reason, most people who are looking to raise a dog are looking specifically at purebred dog breeds.
+Whether its because they want a “guaranteed look” or think less of mutt dogs, this unfortunate phenomenon is indeed happening.

 But here’s the truth.
-Other than certain physical characteristics, there is absolutely no difference between a purebred and mutt dog.
-Rather, i’d argue it may be better to get a mixed breed.
+Other than certain physical traits, there is absolutely no difference between a mutt and a purebred dog.
+Rather, I would even argue that it may be better to get a mixed breed.

 Why Get a Mixed Dog Breed?

 There are way too many reasons why you should get a mixed dog breed instead.
-I don’t want to spend too much time here making my case, but here are my three favorite reasons.
+I don’t want to spend a lot of time making my case, but here are my three favorite reasons:

 1. Mutt Dogs are (Often) Healthier

 This is a long-standing argument among scientists, researchers and veterinarians.
-However, the theory is simple.
-More gene diversity in mutt dogs means they’re less likely to develop hereditary diseases and disorders.
+But, the theory is very simple.
+More gene diversity in mutt dogs means they’re less likely to develop hereditary diseases and/or disorders.

-The Journal of the American Veterinary Medical Association did a study in 2013, involving roughly 90,000 dogs.
-What they found was that purebred dogs were more likely to develop 10 different genetic disorders compared to mutts.
-These disorders ranged anywhere from cataracts to hypothyroidism.
+The Journal of the American Veterinary Medical Association did a study in 2013, involving about 90,000 dogs.
+They found that purebred dogs were more likely to develop 10 different genetic disorders, such as cataracts and hypothyroidism, compared to mutt dogs.

 On the other hand, it can be argued that most of these genetic disorders are caused by recessive genes.
-This means that both parents would need the rarer recessive gene for the offspring to develop these disorders.
+This means that both parents would need the rarer recessive gene for the offspring to inherit these type of disorders.

 2. You Can Literally Rescue a Dog

-Whatever the reason, you will be providing the rescue dog with another chance.
+Whatever the reason, you will be providing the rescue dog with another chance to be a dog in a loving and warm environment.
 And, you can bet they’ll love you even more for rescuing them.